wp-plugins/securesubmit/readme.txt

 4. This screenshot shows a non-modal view.

 == Changelog ==

+= 1.4.6 =
+* Allowing non-modal users to configure the header text.
+* amountdefault attribute added for default donation amounts.
+* productimage can now be set to "none".

+= 1.4.5 =
+* Internet Explorer 6-9 placeholder fix.
+* CSS Fix for additional style clearing.

+= 1.1.4 =
+* Updated styles to clear textbox attributes.

 = 1.1.3 =
 * Added work around for sites running line break conversion plugins.